jimm/www-ellisislandband-net/README.md

 ### Song List

-The song list page uses vanilla JavaScript and also fetches data from BandHelper via the same cron job.
+The song list page is also built with React components (in `src/song-list/`).
+It fetches data from BandHelper via the same cron job.
+Features include sortable columns (by song name or artist), filtering of acoustic-only songs, and automatic removal of leading articles for proper alphabetization.

 Images have often been reduced manually from their original sizes to a max height of 800 to save bandwidth.